New 2021 Volkswagen ID.3 Electric

 The next-generation Nissan Qashqai is an incredibly important car for Nissan and Motability as it's consistently one of the biggest sellers on the Motability Scheme.

-It will be available with a hybrid powertrain with an electric motor that has a similar output to its current EVs.
+Revealed for the first time in February, it will be available to order with a hybrid powertrain plus an electric motor that has a similar output to its current EVs.
 Unlike the electric vehicles though, the battery will be topped up via a 1.5-litre ‘range-extender’ petrol engine that won’t power the wheels directly.
 This 'e-Power' system is already beng used by the Nissan Note in Japan.

 The Qashqai will be available at launch with a mild hybrid option using a 1.3-litre petrol engine and small electric motor.
 Diesel engines will not be available.
 A fully electric, similar-sized vehicle called the 'Nissan Ariya' has already been announced.